enegalan/logget-doc/docs/intro.md

 # Introduction

-**Logget** is a command-line tool similar to `curl` that extracts browser logs and network data from web pages using an embedded Chromium browser.
+**Logget** is a command-line tool that extracts browser logs and network data from web pages using an embedded Chromium browser.

 ## Features